 One day Naomi told Ruth and Orpah, "I am going to return to my homeland of Bethlehem.
 There is nothing here for me in Moab.
 My husband and sons are dead.
-I have heard that the Lord God has removed the famine from Bethlehem and that the crops there are growing.
+I have heard that God has removed the famine from Bethlehem and that the crops there are growing.
 Goodbye, my daughters.
 Thank you for your kindness to me."

 Ruth and Orpah decided to pack up and go with Naomi.
 They started walking to Bethlehem with her.

-Not far outside Moab, Naomi stopped and said, "Ruth and Orpah, you don't need to come with me.
+But before they went very far, Naomi stopped and said, "Ruth and Orpah, you don't need to come with me.
 Your home is here in Moab.
 This is where your parents and brothers and sisters are.
 You are both young and beautiful.
 You can find new husbands here."

-Ruth and Orpah cried and said, "No, we will come with you to your people!"
+Ruth and Orpah cried and said, "No, we will come with you and live with your people!"

-"Why would you go with me?"
+"Why would you come with me?"
 Naomi said.
-"Please, stay in Moab with your families."
+"Please, stay in Moab with your families and find new husbands."

 ASK: What did Orpah do?
-Kissed Naomi and turned back to go home to Moab.
+Kissed Naomi and walked away.